xKamuna/Discord-Self-Bot/README.md

   - webhooktoken: A token from a webhook for the notifier (last part of a webhook URL)

   - webhookID: The ID of a webhook (also present in URL of a webhook)

+## Special Thanks ##

+- Hydrabolt for the DiscordJS library

+- Gawdl3y for the DiscordJS-Commando framework

+- York, the creator of [AnIdiotsGuide](https://anidiots.guide/) for getting me started

+- Everyone on [the DiscordJS server](https://discord.gg/bRCvFy9) for answering various questions

+- Various people on Discord who gave me ideas for new functions or improvements to existing ones

+- All the creators of the node packages used in this bot